MattPereira/etherscript/README.md

 ##### Example usage

-Execute swap on the local hardhat network that is configured as fork of arbitrum
+Execute a swap on the local hardhat network that is configured as fork of arbitrum

 ```
 yarn hardhat swap --in USDC --amount 100 --out rETH